Principles of Bicycle Safety

 - Bicycle maintenance

-Bicycling safety guidelines: Consideration of these ideas can further reduce the risk of a bicycle accident.
+Understanding and following these guidelines can further reduce the risk of a bicycle accident.

 - Use a bicycle only in a way that is appropriate for the age of the rider.